The Utility Agenda: Trackers

 Under regulation, a regulated monopoly utility is entitled to recover its prudently incurred costs plus a return on the capital invested by its shareholders.
 The utility’s costs are determined by looking at a test year – 12 consecutive months of the utility’s operations – and adjusted for known and measurable changes to costs.

 Regulators also determine a fair return for shareholders by looking at the utility’s risk profile compared to similar ventures.
 Regulators then determine a revenue requirement, or yearly income amount that would allow the utility to recover its costs plus the authorized return.
 The revenue requirement is then divided among the customers and the energy (amount of gas or electricity) that the utility’s customers use.

-Between rate cases, the utility has to manage its costs.
+Between rate cases, the utility is supposed to manage its costs.
 Because it takes time for regulators to approve new rates (called regulatory lag), the utility has an incentive to manage its operations and reduce costs.
 Because there can be regulatory lag in cost recovery, and there is some risk a utility may not be able to recover its costs and generate the full return authorized by regulators, the utility’s return includes a "risk premium."

 Trackers allow the utility to recover expenditures on an on-going basis by adjusting rates on a quarterly or biannual basis for certain categories of costs, which means utilities do not have to wait for the next rate case to recover those costs.